burlistic/Pixyll/_posts/2015-11-06-perth-code-dojo.md

 John Jagger's Cyber Dojo is another a great source of Kata and a pretty interesting tool in itself - [cyber-dojo.org](http://cyber-dojo.org/)

+SleepyFox's collection of London Dojo examples on Github - [github.com/sleepyfox](http://github.com/sleepyfox)

 ### Deal with Anti-Social Issues

 Sexism, racism, homophobia and bullying are all toxic to any the learning environment.
 Nip anything like this in the bud immediately.
-I recommend encouraging wider participation of different demographics as having people from a variety of backgrounds creates the right atmosphere for learning.
-An alpha male sausage sizzle is not conducive to great learning in my opinion.
+I recommend encouraging wider participation of different demographics, as having people from a variety of backgrounds creates the right atmosphere for learning.
+An alpha male sausage sizzle is not conducive to great learning.
 Encourage people to get to know each other and swap pairs.

 ## The Format